-Trade Ideas are organized by date with the most recent setups appearing first.
-They include a business summary, key statistics, and fully annotated charts.
-Entry, exit, and target prices are provided for general guidance and are based on support and resistance levels.
+Each Trade Setup includes a business summary, key statistics, and fully annotated charts.
+Entry, exit, and target prices are provided for general guidance based on support and resistance levels.
 These price levels should be adjusted according to each individual traders objectives.
 Each stock also has a live chart to track current performance.
-Active Trade Ideas are updated as conditions warrant and remain in the system for up to eight weeks.
+Trade Setups are updated throughout the week as conditions warrant.

 Low priced stocks are fun and exciting to trade, but you still need to take some precautions when trading them.
 We’ve all heard that cheap stocks are “cheap for a reason”, and for the most part that’s true.
 There are many more risks associated with these companies over higher priced stocks.
 These stocks should be treated as trading vehicles and not long term investments.